-WHAT IS A STROKE?
+WHAT IS STROKE?

 A stroke is a brain attack.
-Most strokes happen when a clot blocks the flow of blood to the brain.
+It can be fatal.

-A less common cause of stroke is when a blood vessel bursts and bleeds into the brain.
+A stroke happens when a blockage such as a clot blocks the blood flow to the brain, or when a burst blood vessel bleeds into the brain.
+A stroke can affect a person's ability to walk, talk, eat, remember or do things they used to do before the stroke.

-A stroke can be fatal or cause long-term disability.
-Depending on the part of the brain that is damaged, it can affect someone's ability to think, walk, talk, eat, see, read and do so many other things they were able to do before the stroke.
+Some people make a full recovery after stroke.
+Others may have ongoing disabilities.